In B.C., school-age children and teens are offered vaccines in Grade 6 and Grade 9.

 Children with chronic health conditions may need additional vaccines, or additional doses of vaccine.
 Talk to your health care provider about what additional vaccines your child may need.

 Children should receive all of the routine vaccines on the recommended schedule, with rare exception.
 These vaccines protect children against diseases that can cause serious illness, long-term disability, or death.
 There is no benefit to delaying or skipping vaccines for your child, only risk.

 Where do school-age children and teens get vaccines?

 School-age children and teens are offered routine vaccines at clinics held in their school.
 These vaccines are provided for free by public health nurses.

-Those who miss getting vaccinated in school, who don’t feel comfortable getting vaccinated at school, or who are homeschooled can contact their community health centre, doctor’s office or pharmacy to make an appointment to get vaccinated for free.
+Those who miss getting vaccinated in school, who don’t feel comfortable getting vaccinated at school, or who are homeschooled can contact their local health unit, doctor’s office or pharmacy to make an appointment to get vaccinated for free.

 Additional vaccines available for purchase